- This post contains affiliate links. Read more here.

 - Increase the quality of your cat’s diet to improve digestion and the absorption of nutrients.

-- Feed your cat three to four smaller meals throughout the day instead of two larger meals.
+- Feed your picky cat three to four smaller meals throughout the day instead of two larger meals.

 Here are our top picks for the best cat food for weight gain:

-If you want to increase the quality of your cat’s diet without increasing your budget, there are plenty of options out there.
+If you want to improve the quality of your cat’s diet without increasing your budget, there are plenty of options out there.
 Check out our guide to the healthiest cat foods that won’t break the bank.